RailsGirlsAuckland/animalparty/story.md

 ![squirrel playing drums](http://i194.photobucket.com/albums/z169/emmiedownunder/Animal%20Animations/Squirrel-Drummer.gif)

+COME ON YOU GUYS, LET'S GO, THIS IS SO EXCITING AAAAAAH

 ![COME ON YOU GUYS, LET'S GO, THIS IS SO EXCITING AAAAAAH](http://media.giphy.com/media/K1SCAduBtyabe/giphy.gif)

+Bertie wants in on the fun

 ![Bertie wants in on the fun](https://pbs.twimg.com/media/BkW-qN8CAAE2kDA.jpg)